pagkly/Zed/Investopedia3/UN Principles for Responsible Investment (PRI) Definition.md

 UN Principles for Responsible Investment (PRI) Definition
 ## What Are the UN Principles for Responsible Investment (PRI)?

-The UN Principles for Responsible Investment (PRI) is an international organization that works to promote the incorporation of [environmental, social, and corporate governance factors (ESG)](https://www.investopedia.com/terms/e/environmental-social-and-governance-esg-criteria.asp) into investment decision-making.
+The UN Principles for Responsible Investment (PRI) is an international organization that works to promote the incorporation of [[environmental, social, and corporate governance factors (ESG)]](https://www.investopedia.com/terms/e/environmental-social-and-governance-esg-criteria.asp) into investment decision-making.

-Launched in April 2006 with support from the [United Nations (UN)](https://www.investopedia.com/terms/u/united-nations-un.asp), the PRI has over 2,300 participating financial institutions, as of January 2020.
+Launched in April 2006 with support from the [[United Nations (UN)]](https://www.investopedia.com/terms/u/united-nations-un.asp), the PRI has over 2,300 participating financial institutions, as of January 2020.
 These institutions participate by becoming signatories to the PRI’s six key principles and then filing regular reports on their progress.

 ### Key Takeaways